SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 ::: warning Required Reference

-Whilst [Sigma Filters](/docs/meta/filters) meta rules won't require you to supply the referenced Sigma rule, <u>**Sigma Correlations will**</u> enforce that the referenced Sigma rule is present either in the same Sigma file, or supplied as a separate Sigma rule file when converting.
+<u>**Sigma Correlations will**</u> enforce that the referenced Sigma rule is present either in the same Sigma file, or supplied as a separate Sigma rule file when converting.

 ```text
 Error: Error while conversion: Rule 'failed_logon' not found in rule collection